-Read through this series from top-to-finish to become a pro at everything real estate.
-Or just look up the term that is proving particularly bothersome at the moment.
+Read through these real estate terms and definitions from the top-to-bottom if you want to become a pro at using the industry jargon – or just look up the real estate terms that are proving to be particularly bothersome at the moment.

 A copy of a shajra (see below) drafted on drawing paper for individual property owners.